 In 2001, a small "support group" of six conservators, curators, and technical professionals grappling with the acquisition and exhibition of time-based media art began meeting to discuss the challenges of acquiring and caring for works of time-based media art (TBMA).
-In 2010, the group became an official Met working group and has grown to include about 50 members across 16 departments within the museum, including a number of curatorial departments, Conservation and Scientific Research departments, Museum Archives, the Counsel's Office, the Development Office, the Digital Department, and the Office of the Registrar.
+In 2010, the group became an official Met working group and has grown to include about fifty members across sixteen departments within the museum, including a number of curatorial departments, conservation and scientific research departments, Museum Archives, the Counsel's Office, the Development Office, the Digital Department, and the Office of the Registrar.

 In addition to internal programming for The Met staff, we regularly host public lectures and presentations by specialists from outside the Museum.
-You can learn more by visiting our events page below or by contacting Mollie Anderson (firstname.lastname@example.org) to subscribe to our mailing list.
+You can learn more by visiting our events page below or by contacting firstname.lastname@example.org to subscribe to our mailing list.

 Time-based media art encompasses works that include film, video, audio, or digital technologies that unfold to viewers over a period of time.
 Since the early 2000s, The Met has assembled significant holdings in time-based media art (TBMA), with acquisitions of these works having tripled over the last five years.
 As of 2017, The Met collection comprises over 250 works of time-based media art.

 In 2001, the first two time-based media works made their way into The Met collection.
 In recognition of the fluid boundaries between media, the Department of Photographs acquired Ann Hamilton's abc because it seemed a natural extension of photographic concerns: it was silent and was displayed on a small monitor, whose screen was set into the wall.
 Later that year, Modern and Contemporary Art acquired The Quintet of Remembrance, a large-scale, room-size installation by one of the pioneers of video art, Bill Viola.